-De-icing salt damage is another common surface defect.
-Scaling of your concrete can occur even if everything was done correctly.
+De-icing salt causes another common surface defect, scaling.
+Scaling can occur even if everything was done correctly.
 Here’s what happens: As concrete is exposed to air, it gets harder.
 That process is called carbonation.
 The carbon dioxide in the air reacts with the concrete and creates limestone (calcium carbonate).
 This carbonation process, however, usually takes one year to produce any substantial differences in strength.
-So, if you use de-icing salts or they drip from the under side of your car onto your new slab, you may have a problem with de-icing salt damage.
+So, if you use de-icing salts or they drip from the under side of your car and come in contact with your new slab, you may have a problem with de-icing salt damage.

-The ideal temperature range for concrete curing is from 65 to 85°F for seven days.
+The ideal temperature range for concrete curing is from 65° to 85°F for 7 days.
 If your concrete isn’t cured within that temperature range, some of the above defects can and will occur.
-Simply using insulated blankets or straw to protect concrete isn’t enough, especially if temperatures dip below 40°F. (In fact, if the temperature is below 14°F, not only will it not set, but it will also freeze.)
+Simply using insulated blankets or straw for protection isn’t enough, especially if temperatures dip below 40°F. In fact, if the temperature is below 14°F, not only will it not set, but it will also freeze.

-Powerblanket® heated concrete curing blankets maintain the ideal temperature range.
+Powerblanket® heated concrete blankets maintain the ideal temperature range.
 They’re an easy, inexpensive way to protect your investment – and just as importantly, allow your construction project to continue quickly regardless of the weather.
 Contact us to find a solution for your concrete needs 855.440.0208 or [email protected]